 How Abortion Became Legal

-It was in 1827 that the discovery of "conception" revealed when human life begins.
-As a result, the American Medical Association (AMA) urged state legislators to pass laws protecting the unborn human "from conception" and prohibiting abortion.
-During the 1800's all states passed laws making abortion a serious crime.
+We must go back almost 200 years to understand how abortion became legal.
+It was in 1827 that the discovery of “conception” revealed when human life began.
+As a result, the American Medical Association (AMA) urged state legislators to pass laws protecting the unborn human “from conception” and prohibiting abortion.
+During the 1800’s all states passed laws making abortion a serious crime.